Culture of prevention

 In addition to supporting the progress of oncological research by financing projects of excellence, AIRC is committed every day in disseminating scientific information through its channels and with the essential support of the media.

-The media are a strategic ally in this dual mission, because they help keeping the audience up-to-date with the results of research and emphasize the importance of the contribution everyone can make to make cancer ever more treatable.
+The media are a strategic ally in this dual mission, because they help keeping the audience up-to-date with the results of research and emphasize the importance of the contribution everyone can make to face cancer.

-The future of research starts from the classroom
+The future of research starts in the classroom

-We need the help of everybody to make cancer more and more treatable, and schools are undoubtedly a privileged place in which to build this awareness.
+We need the help of everybody to face cancer, and schools are undoubtedly a privileged place to build this awareness.

-AIRC has long had an intense collaboration with schools, from preschool up to secondary schools, with the aim of bringing children closer to science and the world of cancer research, working together on topics such as solidarity and active citizenship.
+For this reason, AIRC has long established an intense collaboration with schools, from preschool up to secondary schools, extending to the university through the AIRCampus project, with the aim of bringing young people closer to science and the world of cancer research, working together on topics such as solidarity and active citizenship.

-In order to further expand our audience, over the last few years we have increased our presence in major scientific dissemination festivals.
+In order to expand our audience, over the last few years we have increased our presence at major scientific dissemination festivals.

 I numeri di AIRC nelle scuole

-Knowledge, innovation, passion, a good cause, future: these are some of the values that guide the work of AIRC researchers, who are relentlessly at work in our country's laboratories.
+Knowledge, innovation, passion, a worthy cause, the future: these are some of the values that guide the work of AIRC researchers, who are relentlessly committed in laboratories across the country.

-The same principles inspired AIRCampus, a project launched in 2016 to let AIRC meet up with Italian university students: together, for the future of research.
+The same principles inspired AIRCampus, a project launched in 2016 through which AIRC engages with Italian university students: together, for the future of research.

-For the academic year 2022/2023, AIRCampus was hosted by the universities of Padua, Pavia, Ferrara, Messina, Federico II in Naples, Cagliari, Uninsubria and Unical.
+In the 2023/2024 academic year, AIRCampus was hosted by the universities of Padua, Pavia, Ferrara, Federico II of Naples, Cagliari, Trieste, Insubria, and Calabria (Unical).